cridlin/power-flow-card/README.md

 - Supports grid import/export, solar generation, battery charge/discharge, and EV charging
 - Optional descriptors with labels and values for each component
 - Fully configurable via Home Assistant UI
+- Secondary card row with icons, to allow display of energy, cost or other information fields.

 ---